-48. To be admitted as a regular student to the first-year class, the applicant must have attained the age of seventeen years, and must pass satisfactory examinations in Algebra, Plane and Solid Geometry, English, History, Physics, French and German, and in such additional subject or subjects as may from time to time be prescribed by the Faculty.
+48. To be admitted to the first-year class, the applicant must have attained the age of seventeen years, and must pass satisfactory examinations in Algebra, Plane and Solid Geometry, English, History, Physics, French and German, and in such additional subject or subjects as may from time to time be prescribed by the Faculty.
 In the case of certain elective subjects prescribed by the Faculty, certificates from teachers may be accepted in place of examinations.